dtsioumas/my-modular-workspace-docs/chezmoi/chezmoi-guide.md

 > Use modify_manager only when a reliable template is impossible today.
 Every new host must still render the same results, so keep host-specific data inside `.chezmoidata` even when a modify script is involved.

+### Avoiding Template/Modify Conflicts

+Chezmoi will refuse to apply if the same target is defined twice (for example, both `private_dot_config/plasmarc.tmpl` **and** `private_dot_config/modify_plasmarc`).
+To keep the source state healthy:

+1. **Pick one controller per file.** If you finish templating a config, delete the associated `modify_*` helper and its `.src.ini` snapshot right away.
+2. **Name attributes, not files.** Don’t create separate files such as `readonly_chezmoi.toml`; instead, combine attributes in the same filename (`private_readonly_dot_config/chezmoi/chezmoi.toml.tmpl`).
+3. **Use `chezmoi apply --dry-run --force`** to confirm there are no prompts or conflicts after each migration round.
+4. **Document the cleanup** in `docs/chezmoi/chezmoi-guide.md` or the relevant ADR so future hosts know why the modify helper disappeared.

+Following ADR-012/ADR-013, the plasma stack now renders from templates only—any remaining modify scripts signal tech debt that should be addressed in the next migration pass.

 ### Testing Templates

 ```bash